radiant/radiant-event-calendar-extension/README.md

 # Event Calendar (iCal) Extension for Radiant

 This extension lets your radiant site present calendar data.
-At the moment it is designed to work with calendar feeds but I'm adding administrative event-input and editing.
+It was originally designed to display calendar data from subscriptions but I've recently added an administrative interface for adding events directly.
 A reader_events glue extension will soon let your readers submit events too.
-For most purposes you're better off with a CalDAV subscription (so you can use your desktop client to add and edit events), but lots of people have asked for more direct control.
+For most purposes you're better off with a CalDAV subscription (so you can use your desktop client to add and edit events), but people have asked for more direct control.

 Event feeds can come from a Google calendar, from a published ical file or from any CalDAV-compatible calendar server.